mtlynch/mtlynch.io/content/posts/nix-fuzz-testing/index.md

     ];
 ```

-The final `flake.nix` file should look like this:
+At this point, `flake.nix` should look like this:

 ```nix
 {